-2. Press on the transmitter for 1 second.

-The parking lights will flash twice and the siren will chirp twice to confirm that the VRS° system is disarmed.
+2. Press the unlock button on the transmitter for 1 second.
+The parking lights will flash twice and the siren will chirp twice to confirm that the VRS® system is disarmed.

-To disarm VRS (after the siren has begun chirping):
+To disarm VRS (after siren has begun chirping):

 1. Turn the ignition to the ON position.